Nevermore520/NeuronTools/README.md

 This repository contains all tools I used to perform data testing on neuron cell data.

 ## Java/src
-The Java/src/ folder contains code to transform original swc files to new files, which has different file format, which can be used to compute Persistent Diagrams by using code in CPP/src/
+The Java/src/ folder contains code to transform original swc files to new files, which has different file format.
+The new files can be used to compute Persistent Diagrams by using code in CPP/src/

 ## CPP/src
 The CPP/src folder contains code to compute Persistent Diagrams from those files prepared by code in Java/src/.